 Michael also contributed towards the revitalization of the Robson Hall Moot Court Room with the donation of one of the three amazing works of art by painter Linus Woods.

 Michael believes in paying it forward and articled many law students between 2003 and 2017.

 Michael also co-chaired (with two amazing co-chairs and two talented articling students) the most recent 2017 Canadian Bar Association Aboriginal Law Conference in Winnipeg “Canada’s Commitment to a Renewed Nation-to-Nation Relationship with Indigenous People”.

 The rest of the time Michael enjoys time with his family at home and basically tries to get out into the woods and chop wood here and there.

 Michael’s accomplishments include the following:

-- Preparing Indigenous Peoples environmental management and protection laws for the regulation of Indigenous Peoples lands;
+- Environmental management and protection laws for the regulation of Indigenous Peoples lands;

 - Litigation involving the right to control citizenship.

 - Financial administration and regulation, policies and laws.

 - Elections laws.